hbctraining/Intro-to-Unix-archived/lessons/01_the_filesystem.md

 **Other handy command-related shortcuts**

-* Ctrl-c will cancel the command you are writing, and give you a fresh prompt.
+* 'Ctrl-c' will cancel the command you are writing, and give you a fresh prompt.

-* Ctrl-a will bring you to the start of the command you are writing.
+* 'Ctrl-a' will bring you to the start of the command you are writing.

-* Ctrl-e will bring you to the end of the command you are writing.
+* 'Ctrl-e' will bring you to the end of the command you are writing.

 ****
 **Exercise**